 - a group of city walls

--redient tenement houses.
-The oldest tenement houses of the Old Town of Warsaw came from the period from the 15th to the 19th century and after the Second World War they were reconstructed.
+- historic tenement houses.
+The oldest tenement houses in the Old Town of Warsaw were from the XNUMXth to the XNUMXth century and were reconstructed after World War II.

-Today, the Old Town in Warsaw attracts thousands of tourists every year, who come here from all over the world to see not only monuments and museums, but also to stroll along the streets of the city with such a rich history.
-Tasty food served in restaurants and charming views of historic buildings, as well as a panorama of the area with several viewpoints allows you to feel the Warsaw atmosphere.
+Today, the Old Town in Warsaw attracts thousands of tourists every year who come here from all over the world to see not only monuments and museums, but also to stroll through the streets of the city with such a rich history.
+Tasty food served in restaurants and charming views of historic buildings, as well as the panorama of the area from several viewpoints allow you to feel the atmosphere of Warsaw.

 The symbol of the Old Town of Warsaw is the Sigismund III Vasa Column at Castle Square and the Mermaid Statue on the Warsaw Market Square.